sublee/subl.ee/resume.md

 :   A GPipe implementation in PyTorch.
     {: .note }

-:   Developed [GPipe][] in PyTorch.
+:   Implemented [GPipe][] in PyTorch.
 GPipe is a scalable pipeline parallelism
     library for training of a giant model.
 The story behind this project can be found on [Kakao Brain Blog<sup>ko</sup>][torchgpipe-blog].